Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

 ====

 * If QuickWiki is intended as a reference app for Pylons best practices, I'd like to incorporate some testing into the tutorial.
 Possibly introduce ``paster shell`` too.
-* Introduce 0.9.6's logging features instead of sqlalchemy.echo
-* Further explain Pylons' Unicode support

 Thanks
 ======
-A big thanks to Ches Martin for updating this document and the QuickWiki project for Pylons 0.9.6 / Pylons 0.9.7 / QuickWiki 0.1.5 / QuickWiki 0.1.6, and others in the Pylons community who contributed bug fixes and suggestions.
+A big thanks to Ches Martin for updating this document and the QuickWiki project for Pylons 0.9.6 / Pylons 0.9.7 / QuickWiki 0.1.5 / QuickWiki 0.1.6, Graham Higgins, and others in the Pylons community who contributed bug fixes and suggestions.